Toloka/docs/en/guide/concepts/train.md

 {% cut "Which parameter affects the skill expiration?" %}

-Validity period of the training skills is governed by the **Retry after** parameter.
+The validity period of the training skills is controlled by the **Retry after** parameter.

 The skill is deleted in the specified number of days if the Toloker: